HUNGHUYNH-prestige/Projet7v3/README.md

 In order to set a user profile as ADMIN

-Take a look at the sql file
+Take a look at the SQL file

 Follow the command